AnabelaLealCosta19/cosmic-match/README.md

 ![First start page](assets/images/readme/first-start-page.PNG)

 - **Repeat start page modal**
     - For any subsequent times that the user visits this website, this modal pops up.
 It has text that indicates that Cosmic Match is aware that it has already been played by the user.
-Additionally, the modal displays the players' name and difficulty preference from last session.
+Additionally, the modal displays the players' name and difficulty preference from their last session.
     - The user has the option to change the difficulty.
 The active/clicked button has distinct styling, which changes if another difficulty is selected.
     - The user can also change the player name by clicking on the link *"You're not [player name]?"*.
 Upon clicking, a field for the name input opens, which allows the user to update his current player name.
 Updating the name is optional and limited to 10 characters.
-Please note that the player name will only be updated if this fields isn't empty.
+Please note that the player name will only be updated if this field isn't empty.
     - The modal has been programmed to only close when clicking on the "Play now" button - not when clicking outside the modal or pressing enter after typing in the name.
 This is to ensure that the needed functionality to set up the game is executed.
     - The play now button changes his styling on hover to indicate that it's clickable to the user.
     - Functionality executed upon pressing "Play now":